esa-esdl/DataFarm/doc/method.md

 A BAST index should be invariant with respect to common properties of satellite data, not to raise false alarm.
 These common properties are namely

-\begin{itemize}
-\item different noise classes (e.g. white, red, pink noise)
+- different noise classes (e.g. white, red, pink noise)
-\item periodic patterns (annual cycle)
+- periodic patterns (annual cycle)
-\item different overlapping periodicities
+- different overlapping periodicities
-\item trend
+- trend
-\item missing values and/or structures induced by gap filling
+- missing values and/or structures induced by gap filling
-\item chaotic behavior
+- chaotic behavior
-\end{itemize}

 To ensure, that BAST indices are able to deal with the common properties of satellite data and fulfill the above mentioned requirements,